anbjos/spectral-transformer/README.md

 ## Attention Mechanism
-Understanding the [attention mechanism](https://arxiv.org/html/1706.03762v7) is crucial for adapting deep learning architectures to different input formats.
-While most descriptions use a sequence × embedding input format, this explanation focuses on the embedding × sequence format used in Julia.
-This foundational overview supports modifications to input/output processing and ensures clarity in the provided code.
+Understanding the [attention mechanism](https://arxiv.org/html/1706.03762v7) is crucial for adapting deep learning architectures to various input formats.
+While most explanations utilize a sequence × embedding input format, this discussion emphasizes the embedding × sequence format as implemented in Julia.
+Additionally, this documentation aims to provide a comprehensive overview of the concepts that may initially seem challenging, breaking them down in a clear and accessible manner.
+By doing so, it not only facilitates modifications to input/output processing but also ensures the provided code is both intuitive and adaptable.

 The attention mechanism is a foundational concept in modern deep learning architectures, such as the Transformer.
 It enables models to focus on specific elements of an input sequence when generating an output, capturing the relationships between elements of the sequence.
 This section provides a step-by-step explanation of how the attention mechanism operates for **a single attention head**, starting with input representation as matrices, followed by transformations into queries, keys, and values, and concluding with the computation of attention scores and outputs.
 Each step is described in terms of the matrix operations that underlie the mechanism.